-Inclement weather goes hand in hand with wet brakes, slick roads & decreased visibility.
+Inclement weather goes hand in hand with wet brakes, slick roads, and decreased visibility.

 And that's not the worst of it.
-Each year there are more than 700,000 weather-related car accidents.
+More than 700,000 weather-related car accidents occur each year.
 In Atlanta, you can expect 113 rainy days with an annual rainfall of 49.7 inches.
 Atlanta is also known to experience tropical storms and tornadoes.
-You can check on the condition of the roads anytime here.

 Rainy Days a Year